I tested 6 Tidio AI alternatives to find the best for scaling support in 2026

 Pros & Cons:

-• Pros: Fantastic for social media automation, has an easy-to-use visual builder.
+• Pros: Strong social media automation, easy-to-use visual flow builder.

 Tips for choosing the right Tidio AI alternatives for your business